MicrosoftDocs/dynamics365smb-docs/financials/across-set-up-workflows.md

     ms.author: sgroespe

 ---
-# Set Up Workflows
+# Setting Up Workflows
 You can set up and use workflows that connect business-process tasks performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.
-For more information, see [Use Workflows](across-use-workflows.md).
+For more information, see [Using Workflows](across-use-workflows.md).

  Before you begin to use workflows, you must set up workflow users and approval users, specify how users receive notifications about workflow steps, and then create the workflows, potentially preceded by code customization.